gothinkster/realworld/README.md

 ### Wait, I can use _any_ frontend with _any_ backend?

 Yup!
-All of our frontends & backends adhere to the same API spec, thus allowing them to be mixed & matched.
+All of our frontends & backends adhere to the same [API spec](api/), so you can mix & match any desired frontend/backend combo.

 ### What frontends and backends do you currently support?